aadidev11/chronoclock_stopwatch/README.md

 - Click **Stop** to pause.
 - Click **Reset** to return to `00:00:00`.

-The stopwatch logic is stored in `stopwatch_logic.py`, making it easy to update or expand functionality.
+The stopwatch logic is stored in `stopwatch.py`, making it easy to update or expand functionality.

-## Screenshot
-*(Add a screenshot of your app here)*

 ## License
 This project is licensed under the **GNU General Public License v3.0** — see the [LICENSE](LICENSE) file for details.